TonyEnglish/Work_Zone_Data_Collection_Toolset/README.md

   - pynmea2
   - xmltodict
   - requests
+- Environment Variables (Contact Tony English at Tony@neaeraconsulting.com for more information)

 # Usage
 The WZDC tool is a python-based tool that utilizes a user interface.
 Steps for starting and running the tool are listed below and are described in further detail here: [POC Toolset User Guide](https://github.com/TonyEnglish/V2X-manual-data-collection/blob/develop/POC%20Toolset%20User%20Guide.pdf)